Rugged GPS Watch at a Budget Price

 Frequently Asked Questions

-How accurate is the GPS tracking for rucking distances?
+How accurate is GPS tracking during rucks?